mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 flow()
 ```

-We made the lambda as a suspending function because we want to have the possibility to use non blocking function.
-Now, we want to extend our `flow` function not only to print the emitted values, but possibly to consume them in different way.
+We made the lambda as a suspending function because we want to have the possibility to use the nonblocking function.
+Now, we want to extend our `flow` function to print the emitted values and consume them differently.
 We'll consume them using a lambda passed to the `flow` function.
 So, The new version of the code is:

 ```kotlin
 val flow: suspend ((Actor) -> Unit) -> Unit = { emit: (Actor) -> Unit ->